Dmytro Polovynka

 Number of players

-Often four people play, but one player always rests in turn, that is, there are only three active players.
-Or only three players play, without a fourth resting one.
 I also saw four active players with the 24 tiles deck, but then each player will receive only six tiles.

 Combinations

-Since there are not enough military tiles in a set of 24 tiles, there are no mixed combinations, only pure pairs.
-But two combinations of three tiles are added: [1:1][2:2][3:3] and [4:4][5:5][6:6].
-The second beats the first, nothing beats the second.
+Since there are not enough military tiles in a set of 24 tiles, there are no mixed combinations.
+Only pure pairs remain.

 Bidding